ohadmich/Adetector/README.md

 ## Performance
 The music/speech CNN classifiers were tested on a balanced test set of positive (ads) and negative (music/podcasts) examples.
-The music classifier acheived an accuracy of 96% with less than 1% false positives and 4% false negatives.
+The music classifier achieved an accuracy of 96% with less than 1% false positives and 4% false negatives.
 The speech classifier has 86% accuracy with less than 8% false positives/negatives.
 Confusion matrices were computed by predicting as positives samples with predicted probability > 80%.
 The full results are shown below:

 <img src="./img/Algorithm_performance.png" width="900" >